What is an iSeminar?

 iSeminars for the Class of 2021

-Propose a Commons iSeminar
+Propose an iSeminar

 - Individuals or teams holding academic appointments in one of the four undergraduate schools or the professional schools are eligible.
 Specific requirements for faculty from the professional schools are detailed below.
 Instructors on annual contracts are responsible for securing a teaching appointment for the academic year or semester in which they offer the iSeminar in order to be eligible.